User Guide

 - Ubuntu 20.04 or later

-- ROS2 Foxy Fitzroy
+- ROS2 Foxy Fitzroy or later

 - Gazebo simulator (not required in real robot execution)